-Air quality: For PM{10} and for $PM{2.5}$ (although the $PM{2.5}$ overall short-term risk was not evaluated due to insufficient data), exposures may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
-For PM{10} and $PM{2.5}$, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
-Although no samples were taken near the burn pits to evaluate short-term risk, there was a burn pit utilized at or around As Sulamaniyah and vicinity, Iraq - see section 10.6.
-For burn pits, exposures to high levels of PM{10} and $PM{2.5}$ in the smoke may also result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups while at this site.
+Air quality: For inhalable coarse particulate matter less than 10 micrometers in diameter (PM10), the PM10 overall short-term risk was not evaluated due to insufficient data.
+For inhalable fine particulate matter less than 2.5 micrometers in diameter (PM{2.5}), the PM{2.5} overall short-term risk was not evaluated due to insufficient data.
+However, exposures to PM10 and PM{2.5} may vary, as conditions may vary, and may result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel while at this site, particularly exposures to high levels of dust such as during high winds or dust storms.
+For PM10 and PM{2.5}, certain subgroups of the deployed forces (e.g., those with pre-existing asthma/cardio-pulmonary conditions) are at greatest risk of developing notable health effects.
+For burn pits, although the short-term risk for PM was not evaluated due to no data, there was a burn pit utilized at or around PB Red - see section 10.7.
+For burn pits, exposures may vary, and exposure to high levels of PM10 and PM{2.5} in the smoke may also result in mild to more serious short-term health effects (e.g., eye, nose or throat and lung irritation) in some personnel and certain subgroups while at this site.
 Although most short-term health effects from exposure to particulate matter and burn pit smoke should have resolved post-deployment, providers should be prepared to consider the relationship between deployment exposures and current complaints.
-Some individuals may have sought treatment for acute respiratory irritation during their time at As Sulamaniyah and vicinity, Iraq.
+Some individuals may have sought treatment for acute respiratory irritation during their time at ATNRC and vicinity.
 Personnel who reported with symptoms or required treatment while at this site should have exposure and treatment noted in medical record (e.g., electronic medical record and/or on a Standard Form (SF) 600 (Chronological Record of Medical Care).